Syriac Language Preservation

 Background

-Syriac language learning is an important part of the survival of the Syriac communities and the continuity of the Syriac Orthodox Church.
+Syriac language learning is an important part of the continuity of the Syriac Orthodox Church and the survival of the Syriac communities in its homeland in the Middle East and in the diaspora.
 The Syriac language which is an Aramaic Edessan dialect resisted the spread of the Greek, Roman, Arabic, and Turkish languages for more than 20 centuries and is still used in the Syriac Orthodox Church liturgy and spoken by a decreasingly small number of people that originally lived in Southeastern Turkey but most of them and their descendants live in many different countries across the globe.

 Throughout the history of the Syriac Orthodox Church, the Syriac language was the only language that was used in the Holy liturgy.
 The church helped the language stay alive and the language helped the church continue and establish an identity for the Syriac faithful.
 Now, the Church in the diaspora, due to many factors, is replacing the Syriac language with their local languages.
 This will lead to the same results when Syriac was replaced with Arabic in the Middle East in the last 150-200 years.
 When the language replacement happened, a significant number of the faithful lost the connection with the church and the Syriac language in the Holy Qurbono and stopped participating in the mass fully or partially.